tashapiro/TidyTuesday/README.md

 ## Sub-Repositories

 I've categorized the code for graphics based on year.
 You can find code notebooks and more visuals in the sub repositories listed below.
+Within these folders, you will find code organized by week (e.g. W1, W2, etc).

 - [TidyTuesday 2021](2021)
 - [TidyTuesday 2022](2022)